jadebono/bitscope/README.md

 1. Unregistered users are free to subscribe to the newsletter and use the contact form;
 1. Users can register for added functionality;
 1. During the registration process, user registers his name, surname, username, email, password and preferred currency (BTC/EUR/USD);
+1. For security purposes all the user details are encrypted, except the password which is hashed, so if the database is hacked, the safety of all the data would be ensured;
 1. Once registration is successful, the user is notified to log in, which he can do by clicking on the user account roundel on the far right of the screen;
 1. Once a user logs in, the user account roundel turns bright orange and a status panel becomes visible;
 1. A logged-in user can easily change his username, email, and choice of currency.
 He can also easily delete his account;